-Title of Item: Memorandum of agreement with the North Carolina Sedimentation Control Commission for the City of Greenville's erosion control program Explanation: The City of Greenville's Public Works Department is currently delegated by the State of North Carolina to manage the Sedimentation and Erosion Control Program within its Extraterritorial Jurisdiction.
-The North Carolina Sedimentation Control Commission has developed a memorandum of agreement between the Commission and those local governments that are delegated a local program.
+Title of Item: Memorandum of agreement with the North Carolina Sedimentation Control

+Commission for the City of Greenville's erosion control program

+Explanation: The City of Greenville's Public Works Department is currently delegated by the

+State of North Carolina to manage the Sedimentation and Erosion Control

+Program within its Extraterritorial Jurisdiction.
+The North Carolina

+Sedimentation Control Commission has developed a memorandum of agreement between the Commission and those local governments that are delegated a local program.
 The memorandum of agreement simply clarifies both the City's and Commission's roles in the enforcement of the program and the Sedimentation Pollution Control Act.
-The memorandum of agreement must be executed to remain in full compliance with the North Carolina Sedimentation Control Commission.
-Fiscal Note: There is no fiscal impact associated with the memorandum of agreement.
-Recommendation: Authorize execution of the attached memorandum of agreement with the North Carolina Sedimentation Control Commission.
+The memorandum of agreement must be executed to remain in full compliance with the North Carolina Sedimentation Control within the memorandum of agreement.

+Commission.